Eterea/blender/docs/tips.md

 - To disable this effect: View Layer > **Clear Indirect Only**

+#### Specifically for my Mondo renders

+##### To render System Only with transparent background

+1. Select FLOOR Collection

+2. Outliner → View Layer → Set Indirect Only

+3. Render using F12 and Save (Be sure to use PNG / RGBA as format)

+4. Undo step 2 using Clear Indirect Only

+##### To render floor Shadows Only over a transparent background

+1. Select SYSTEM Collection

+2. Outliner → View Layer → Set Indirect Only

+3. Select FLOOR Object

+4. Object Properties → Visibility → Enable Shadow Catcher

+5. Render using F12 and Save (Be sure to use PNG / RGBA as format)

+6. Undo steps 2 and 4 using Clear Indirect Only and disabling Shadow Catcher for Floor

 #### To get Shadow only over pure white, instead of transparent,

 We can use **Compositing Nodes**: